pharris2411/peterharris.dev/content/posts/2020-08-15-Crestron-CNAMPX-16X60.md

 On the far side we find the Cresnet board that controls everything.
 Given all the protection and diagnostics this board is capable of, I wanted to keep it intact as much as possible.
 Other users have done much more extensive modifications to this amp including replacing relays or even removing relays entirely.
 This is not only a more expensive and time consuming modification, but removing the relays prevents short circuit protection from kicking in and could lead to the amp frying itself.

-First I focused on trying to understand how the bypass button worked.
+First I focused on trying to understand how the override button worked.
 I began tracing contacts and looking for solder points.
-My first hunch was if I could possibly just bridge the connections for the bypass button so it's always pressed -- unfortunately this simple solution didn't work.
-Through experimentation I found that once the Cresnet board gets power it takes 3-5 seconds for the bypass button to activate.
+My first hunch was if I could possibly just bridge the connections for the override button so it's always pressed -- unfortunately this simple solution didn't work.
+Through experimentation I found that once the Cresnet board gets power it takes 3-5 seconds for the override button to activate.
 Pressing it any sooner or powering on Cresnet with it already pressed does nothing.
 Alright, so I need a timer circuit of some sort.

 ![](/media/crestron/IMG_9979.jpeg)

 I busted out an old Arduino I wasn't using for anything else and managed to track down the following points on the board:

-* Bypass button (white wire)
+* Override button (white wire)
 * 5V DC power (red wire)
 * Ground (black wire)
 * 5V DC power than engages when the amp is turned on, used to light a status LED (white wire that switches into blue... was running out of colors!)

 With these combined it was trivial to throw together some code on the Arduino that runs any time Cresnet gets power.
-The code starts off just waiting for 5 seconds, then reads the current status of the amp and then "presses" the bypass button by connecting it to ground briefly.
-The extra check of reading the current status helps protect against false positives or unexpected behavior if an external user hits the bypass button manually first.
+The code starts off just waiting for 5 seconds, then reads the current status of the amp and then "presses" the override button by connecting it to ground briefly.
+The extra check of reading the current status helps protect against false positives or unexpected behavior if an external user hits the override button manually first.

 ![](/media/crestron/IMG_9981.jpeg)